 The National Museum of American Jewish History is a leading cultural institution with a vibrant internship program for undergraduate, graduate, and recently graduated students who want to learn about public history, the museum profession, non-profit organizations, and the American Jewish experience.
 Interns work in specific departments and participate in periodic group experiences during the summer, fall, and spring terms.

-Interns will be placed according to their interests, experience, and the needs of the Museum.
+For Summer 2017, interns will be placed according to their interests, experience, and the needs of the Museum.
 We will also be pleased to discuss a placement to support a specific project of interest to students.
 Potential placements include: Academic Liaison, Administration, Curatorial, Development, Education, Facilities Rental & Events Planning, Group Services, Marketing & Communications, Public Programs, and Retail/Operations.
 A weekly hourly commitment of 36-40 hours is required, including attendance at a weekly seminar.

 How to Apply